-Since its introduction in 2016, the Global Challenges Research Fund (GCRF) has brought an increasing number of UK academics into contact with Overseas Development Aid (ODA) and its funding requirements.
+Since its introduction in 2016, the Global Challenges Research Fund (GCRF) has brought an increasing number of UK academics into contact with Official Development Assistance (ODA) and its funding requirements.
 The GCRF was set up to support cutting-edge research that addresses the challenges faced by developing countries: and forms part of the UK commitment to spending 0.7% of Gross National Income as ODA.
 Part of the push for a stronger cross-government approach in delivering aid: the GCRF is led by the Department for Business, Energy and Industrial Strategy (BEIS), with UK Research and Innovation as a key delivery partner.

 In the face of increasing aid scepticism, the pledge to achieve 100 pence of value for every pound of aid spent has become central to the political case for the aid programme as a whole.
 Thus with an increasing share of foreign aid being devoted to research, the question of how to ensure and assess the Value for Money proposition of ‘Research for Development’ investments becomes particularly urgent.